proxygear/exo_cms/README.md

 Exo::Resource emulate a more or less a model, except their definition is store in the BD.
 When you did run the seed task, it registered the post resource.

-You can access the resource obect this way: `resource = tick.site.resource(:post)` where :post is the resource identifier.
+You can access the resource obect this way: `resource = exo_site.resource(:post)` where :post is the resource identifier.
 Then if you wan to get a mongoid scope on the items of the resource: `resource.items`.

 Resource items always have a name and a publication date (name and plublished_at).